Eight lessons from two months: life as an Instructional Technologist

 You’ve probably noticed something that remains consistent in some of my previous learning lessons: students.
 I’m pleased to say that whether it’s a team discussion about a new innovation, a one-on-one chat with a colleague about a new digital tool, or a faculty development program, we always bring the conversation back to the student.
 We ask things like: Will the students learn from this?
 How can we communicate this so the students understand?
 Will students like this?
 Will the technology be an aid or barrier?
 How will this contribute to student success?
 It may be surprising to some that these types of discussions occur across campus, even in IT.
 I’m pleased to say that students remain at the center of our work.

-My last learning lesson has been the most pronounced, yet the most difficult to put into words: michllethe experience of being a woman in EdTech.
+My last learning lesson has been the most pronounced, yet the most difficult to put into words: the experience of being a woman in EdTech.
 I can’t really say I have been in any other environment where I have felt so… well… lifted up by my colleagues, especially other women.
 I have solid relationships with other women with whom I have worked and I value.
 But this is different… these women make me see in myself strengths I have not yet identified and they push me toward opportunities that facilitate my success.

-They are strong, intelligent, creative, innovative, caring women who could choose to be competitive but jillinstead consciously choose to create a community of support, a community I am proud to be a part of and one that I believe will continue beyond this job.
+They are strong, intelligent, creative, innovative, caring women who could choose to be competitive but instead consciously choose to create a community of support, a community I am proud to be a part of and one that I believe will continue beyond this job.

 In closing, I recognize this post may be disappointing to some since I really couldn’t say that I have learned anything particularly ground breaking when it comes to technology.
 But then, I guess that’s indicative of the approach that we take with our work; it’s not about the technology, it’s about the innovations, teaching, learning, faculty, staff, and STUDENTS.